rom-py/rompy/docs/developer/backend_reference.md

 # Backend Reference

-This document provides comprehensive technical reference for ROMPY's backend system, focusing on concepts, usage patterns, and advanced configuration techniques.
+This document provides comprehensive technical reference for Rompy's backend system, focusing on concepts, usage patterns, and advanced configuration techniques.

 > [!NOTE]
 > For getting started with backends, see [backends](backends.md).
 For complete API documentation, see [api](api.md).